nielsd/xen-host-allbackup/README.md

-# xen-host-allbackup
+# xenbackup / xen-host-allbackup
-XEN / LVM Host Auto-Backup for Xen DomU (live and online) (version 0.5)
+XEN / LVM Host Auto-Snapshot-Backup for Xen DomUs (live and online) (version 1.0a)

-It could be used to snapshot backup any kind of LVM.
+It could be used to snapshot backup any kind of Xen DomU LVM volumes (Linux, FreeBSD, NetBSD and windows) and should work on products like Citrix XenServer (untested) too.

-This Software provides easy automatic snapshot backups of LVM Volumes of hosted VMs.
+This Software provides easy automatic and grouped snapshot backups of LVM Volumes of hosted VMs and could be used even for other virtualization platforms with LVM backends (KVM / KQEMU and others).

 Currently it uses backup-manager to create and manage the tarballs, but could be modified to provide other kind of backup tools or just any suitable archivers up to rsync.
 If there is any real interest, i would add this.